khaldi-med/Born2beRoot/notes.md

 Lists the password aging information for the specified user.

-The userdel Command
+* The userdel Command:
     The userdel command allows you to modify the system account files, deleting all entries that refer to the login of an existing user.
 However, it will not allow you to remove an account if the user is currently logged in.
 You must kill any running processes that belong to an account before deleting the account.

 The syntax of the userdel command is userdel [options] {username}.